 Measurement and evaluation period requirements with highSpeedMeasFlagFR2-r17 configured in clause 4.2.2.3, 8.1.2.2, 8.5.2.2, 9.2.5, 9.2.6, 9.5.4, [9.8.4], delay requirements in clause 6.2.1.2.1, 8.10.3A, and UL timing adjustment in clause 7.1.2.3, are only applicable when any two SSBs from adjacent [RRHs] are not on the same or consecutive symbols.

 Editor note: The definition of RRH shall be added in clause 3.1.

+3.6.x Applicability of requirements with and without CCA in FR2-2

+Serving cell measurement requirements with CCA apply in RRC_IDLE, RRC_INACTIVE and RRC_CONNECTED if SIB1 includes the flag channelAccessMode2, and requirements without CCA apply otherwise.

+The intra-frequency requirements in RRC_IDLE and RRC_INACTIVE with CCA apply if SIB3 includes the flag channelAccessMode2, and requirements without CCA apply otherwise.

+The inter-frequency requirements for a frequency in RRC_IDLE and RRC_INACTIVE with CCA apply if SIB4 includes channelAccessMode2 for the frequency, and requirements without CCA apply otherwise.

+The requirements in RRC_CONNECTED with CCA apply for neighbor cells in cca-CellsToAddModList-r17, and requirements without CCA apply otherwise.

 4 SA: RRC_IDLE state mobility

 4.1 Cell Selection